MicrosoftDocs/power-automate-docs/articles/desktop-flows/upload-custom-actions.md

 From there you can:
 -	Edit the uploaded custom actions, modifying its name and/or description.
 ![Screenshot of Edit custom actions group blade](../media/custom-actions/upload-custom-actions/img6.png)
--	Share (manage who has access to the custom actions uploaded and the type of access they have.
+-	Share (manage who has access to the custom actions uploaded and the type of access they have).
 - There are three types of access a maker can have regarding custom actions:
   - User -  can only use the respective custom actions in desktop flows
   -	User + Share – can use and share the custom actions